Skip to main content

 Choose a funeral director

-Shop around and ask for itemised quotes from at least 3 funeral directors.
-Costs vary significantly between providers.
-You are entitled to see a price list.
-You do not have to use the funeral director suggested by the hospital.
+Take your time, and ask for itemised quotes from at least 3 funeral directors.
+Prices vary a great deal between providers.
+You are entitled to see a price list, and you do not have to use the funeral director the hospital suggests.
 All funeral directors must comply with the Funeral Director Compliance Scheme.

 Consider your options

 Traditional burial averages around £5,400, cremation with a service around £4,200, and direct cremation from around £1,600.
-A direct cremation is the most affordable option, with no ceremony at the crematorium.
-You can hold a separate memorial later.
-Green burials and woodland burials are also growing in popularity.
+A direct cremation is the gentlest on the budget, with no ceremony at the crematorium, and you can still hold a memorial of your own later, whenever feels right.
+Green burials and woodland burials are becoming more popular too.

 Check for financial help with funeral costs

-If you receive means-tested benefits, you may be able to get a Funeral Expenses Payment from the DWP (up to £1,000 for extras, plus burial/cremation fees).
-Call 0800 731 0469 to apply.
-If the person was under 18, the Children's Funeral Fund covers costs in England.
-Some trade unions, employers, and charities also offer help with funeral costs.
+If you receive means-tested benefits, you may be able to get a Funeral Expenses Payment from the DWP (up to £1,000 for extras, plus burial or cremation fees).
+Call 0800 151 2012 to apply.
+If they were under 18, the Children's Funeral Fund covers the costs in England.
+Some trade unions, employers, and charities help with funeral costs as well, so it is always worth asking.

-Check the will, any pre-paid funeral plans, letters, or conversations about their preferences.
-They may have specified burial or cremation, a religious or secular service, specific music, or a particular location.
-If there are no recorded wishes, choose what feels right for the family.
+Have a look at the will, any pre-paid funeral plan, letters, or conversations you remember about their preferences.
+They may have had views on burial or cremation, a religious or secular service, particular music, or a certain place.
+If nothing was written down, choose whatever feels right for you and your family.

 If faith or cultural traditions are important for the funeral arrangements, see our cultural and religious funeral guide covering Muslim, Jewish, Hindu, Sikh, Buddhist, and Christian practices in the UK.